BennyKitchell/pokemon-jackpot/README.md

 Languages used: Go, React, Typescript

-This project was created for a tak-home assignment by Rockbot.
+This project was created for a take-home assignment by Rockbot.
 It was an exercise to work on a larger project using Go.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>